 Then on January 2 the account receives 50 CCD via a transfer with schedule with the release scheduled for December 31 of the same year.
 At this point, January 2, the account has 100 CCD at disposal, the rest being locked.
 If the account tried to transfer more than 100 CCD the transaction would be rejected.

 On January 3 the account becomes a baker with the initial stake of 125 CCD.
 This is successful because the total public balance is 150CCD.
 After this the account still has 25 CCD at disposal, because CCD locked in a release schedule will be prioritized for stakes.

 Each account on the Concordium blockchain has a sequence number and each transaction signed by the account must have a sequence number.
 For a transaction to be considered valid its sequence number must be the next available one for the account.
 The sequence number is maintained by all the bakers in order to validate transactions.

-The sequence number can be looked up from an up to date node by running
+You can look up the sequence number from an up to date node using Concordium Client.

 The Mobile Wallet keeps track of the sequence number and assigns the correct one when sending transactions.